|

 Ranger's Home in the Park

-- After the English
+- After the Civil

-Civil War, Oliver Cromwell sold off parts of the Great Park.
-A man
+War, the Lord Protector.
+Oliver Cromwell, sold off parts of the Great Park.
+A man named James Byfield bought the land and built the 1st

-made the house into the home of the Ranger of Windsor Great Park.
-The
+- In 1670, King Charles II took back the land and made the house into the home of the Ranger of Windsor Great Park.

-- The famous 1st Duke of Marlborough and his
+- The famous 1st Duke of Marlborough and his bossy wife,

-friend of Queen Anne, but she was always telling her what to do.
-So they
+Sarah, lived there in late Stuart Times.
+Sarah was a good friend of Queen Anne, but she was always telling her what to do.
+So they fell out.

-in 1759.
+- The Duke of Cumberland doubled the size of the house in 1759.
 That is why it is called Cumberland Lodge.
-He liked to breed
+He liked to breed race horses there

 |